wiseupdata/databricks-lakehouse-fundamentals-certification/README.md

     > bad data in = bad data out

     Traditional Data Lakes:
     >   - Lack of ACID transaction support
     >   - Lack schema enforce
     >   - Lack of integration with a data Catalog.
     >   - Too many small files.

     <br>

     The delta lake solves the problems from the traditional warehouse
     >   - Audit historical and time travel
+    >      - Easy rollback
+    >   - Unify streaming and batch data process
+    >   - The base are the delta tables

     <br>